-If this command is selected, the content of the buffer will be filled with random data.
+If this command is selected, the selected range of buffer will be filled with random data.

 Selecting option "Allow address history logging" activates saving of recently confirmed values.
 These are saved for each device separately; count is limited to last 15 items.

 Note: Address history values are common for all buffer data manipulation dialogs.

 Default address range is set according to buffer range of selected device.
-Selecting option "Maintain last inserted values" causes that for the next time you open this